Chris Spielman

-Charles Christopher Spielman (born October 11, 1965) is a former American football player and is a special assistant to the owner and CEO for the Detroit Lions of the National Football League (NFL).
-He played linebacker at Ohio State University, where he was a two-time All-American, and for the Detroit Lions in the National Football League (NFL), where he was a three-time All Pro.
-He also played for the Buffalo Bills and Cleveland Browns, and coached for the Arena Football League's Columbus Destroyers.
+Charles Christopher Spielman (born October 11, 1965) is an American former professional football player who is a special assistant to the owner and CEO for the Detroit Lions of the National Football League (NFL).
+He played linebacker for the Ohio State Buckeyes, twice earning All-American honors.
+He played professional football for the Detroit Lions in the NFL, where he was a three-time All-Pro.
+He also played for the Buffalo Bills and Cleveland Browns, and coached for the Arena Football League (AFL)'s Columbus Destroyers.
 He was a broadcaster for Fox Sports and ESPN from 1999 to 2020.

 Football career

-Spielman graduated from Washington High School in Massillon, Ohio, where he was awarded the Dial Award for the national high-school scholar-athlete of the year in 1983.
+In 1984, Spielman graduated from Washington High School in Massillon, Ohio, where he was awarded the Dial Award for the national high-school scholar-athlete of the year in 1983.
 He was the first high school athlete to have his picture on a box of Wheaties.
 For college, Spielman initially wanted to attend the University of Michigan, but his father, a lifelong fan of the Ohio State Buckeyes (Michigan's arch-rival), strongly opposed the idea.
 Spielman recounted the story in the HBO Documentary "Michigan vs. Ohio State: The Rivalry":

 My dad said, "Okay, where are you going to go?"
 I said, "Dad, I want to go to Michigan."
 And he said, "You traitor.
 I'll tell you where you're going.
 You're going right down 71 South and you're going to play for the Ohio State Buckeyes...
 Better not go there [Michigan].
 Don't ever come home if you do."

-Spielman was a two-time All-American at Ohio State, intercepted 11 passes, and won the Lombardi Award as the best college football lineman or linebacker.
+Spielman was a three-time All-American at Ohio State, intercepted 11 passes, and won the Lombardi Award as the best college football lineman or linebacker.
 He was the Ohio State football team MVP his senior year and won the Touchdown Club of Columbus's Chic Harley Award.
 He graduated from Ohio State with a degree in recreation education.